top of page

 Omaha Beach

 Next stop, Omaha Beach!
-As you draw closer to Omaha Beach, the azure expanse of the English Channel unfolds, its waves whispering tales of the D-Day Landings.
+As you draw closer to the D-Day beaches, the azure expanse of the English Channel unfolds, its waves whispering tales of the D-Day Landings.
+This section is not like an interstate, but more like 2 lane roads.
 It's a journey that's as much about the destination as it is about the sights, sounds, and soul of France.
 So, soak it all in, each mile a memory, each turn a treasure.
 It's time to swap cobblestones for sandy shores, and city bustle for wave whispers.
 As we drive along the D514, the ocean will be on your right but not visible until you turn off to Omaha Beach.
 The landscape shifts, trading urban sprawl for open skies and endless horizons.

 Omaha Beach memorial